UltraViolet & Flixster coming to an end

 This is good news if it works smoothly.
 Google play is widely accessible across platforms, even Apple, because your Google play purchases can be watched via the YouTube app under Library/Purchases.

-Your movies should then be ready for the official migration in July.
+Your movies should then be ready for the official migration when it happens.
 Here’s hoping!